Novak in Fed’s half of Wimbledon draw

 If Wimbledon top seed Roger Federer is to win an unprecedented six open-era championships in a row, he will probably have to do it the hard way.

-The world No.1 is, as many predicted, joined in the top half of the draw by Novak Djokovic.
+Roger Federer, as many predicted, joined in the top half of the draw by Novak Djokovic.
 The pair are set to meet in the semis, but only if they can negotiate their way past a half of the draw including former Wimbledon and US Open champion Lleyton Hewitt, 2002 Aussie Open winner Thomas Johansson, two-time Grand Slam champ Marat Safin and 2003 French Open winner Juan Carlos Ferrero.

-And Federer may face Gael Monfils, the man who pushed him hard in the Roland Garros semis and a former junior Wimbledon winner, in the third round.
+And Roger Federer may face Gael Monfils, the man who pushed him hard in the Roland Garros semis and a former junior Wimbledon winner, in the third round.